We don’t just care about personal injury law.

 It can be terrible when the insurance company makes lowball settlement offers.
 It doesn’t have to be that way.
 We have helped hundreds of people recover the full compensation they deserve for their injury claims.
 We want to help you.

 Perenich Law Injury Attorneys

 Address: 10015 Trinity Blvd Suite 101, Trinity, FL 34655

 By Appointment Only.
 Please Send All Mail Correspondence to Our Clearwater Law Office

-The Trinity, FL personal injury attorneys at PERENICH The Law Firm are experienced, well-qualified, and offer you professional help and the personal attention you deserve.
+The Trinity, FL personal injury attorneys at Perenich Law Injury Attorneys are experienced, well-qualified, and offer you professional help and the personal attention you deserve.
 We are an established law practice that always puts client service and the unique needs of each client first.

 Personal Injury Attorneys Trinity, FL

 After an accident that leaves you injured, you may be feeling frustrated that you are drowning in medical bills and are unable to go back to work because someone else was careless.
 We understand and we’re here to guide you through your case.

 At Perenich Law Injury Attorneys, our Personal Injury Attorneys Trinity, FL handled a wide variety of personal injury cases and have deep and extensive expertise in each category.
 If you are suffering injuries from any of the following incidents or accidents, you may be eligible for compensation and we encourage you to set up a free consultation with us as soon as possible.
 We handle:

 - Pedestrian accidents